The Best Double Cleansing Routine For Every Skin Type, According To Experts

 AdvertisementADVERTISEMENT

+“In these cases, I typically recommend cleansing first with micellar water,” she says.
+“These products are formulated with special surfactants designed to be gentle to the skin, but effective at removing makeup and dirt.”
+Bioderma’s Sensibio H2O Micellar Water, $27.99 is her favourite.

-For your second cleanse, consider following with a foaming cleanser such as Natura Bissé's Oxygen Mousse, $63, featuring hydrating mushroom extract and a refreshing citrus scent.
-If you prefer a more gentle lather, The Inkey List’s Hydrating Cream To Milk Cleanser, $19, contains 5% rice milk, to soothe and support the skin barrier.
+For your second cleanse, consider following with a foaming cleanser such as Natura Bissé's Oxygen Mousse, $69.70, featuring hydrating mushroom extract and a refreshing citrus scent.
+If you prefer a more gentle lather, The Inkey List’s Hydrating Cream To Milk Cleanser, $26, contains 5% rice milk to soothe and support the skin barrier, and is approved by our beauty editors.

 Other foaming cleansers we love